Architectural Science (Co-op Available)

 Additional Admission Criteria

-Applicants must provide proof of English language proficiency if they have completed less than 4 years of full-time study at the high school level, with English as the primary language of instruction.
-Acceptable tests and scores are listed below.
+Applicants must provide proof of English-language proficiency if they have completed less than 4 years of full-time study at the high school level, with English as the primary language of instruction.
+The following are acceptable tests and scores.

 Offers of Admission for Ontario High School Students